Chart Color Schemes

 Employment

-Employment conditions in Farrar demonstrate strong performance, ranking among the top 35% of areas assessed nationally
+Farrar ranks among the top 25% of areas assessed nationally for overall employment performance

-As of September 2025971 residents were in work while the unemployment rate was 0.3% below Greater Darwin's rate of 3.1%, and workforce participation was broadly similar to Greater Darwin's 69.7%.
-Key industries of employment among residents were public administration & safety, health care & social assistance, and construction.
-Professional & technical services were under-represented, with only 2.9% of Farrar's workforce compared to 5.8% in Greater Darwin.
+Key industries for employment among residents are public administration & safety, health care & social assistance, and construction.
+Professional & technical services were under-represented, with only 2.9% of Farrar's workforce compared to Greater Darwin's 5.8%.
+Employment opportunities appear limited locally as the working population count is lower than the resident population.

-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-In the 12-month period ending September 2025, employment increased by 2.6% while labour force increased by 2.0%, causing the unemployment rate to fall by 0.6 percentage points.
-In contrast, Greater Darwin experienced employment growth of 1.9% and labour force growth of 1.9%, with a marginal rise in unemployment rate.
-State-level data as of 25-Nov-25 shows NT employment contracted by 1.13% (losing 4,100 jobs), with the state unemployment rate at 4.4%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Over a 12-month period ending September 2025, employment increased by 2.8%, labour force grew by 2.2%, and unemployment rate fell by 0.6 percentage points.
+In contrast, Greater Darwin experienced employment growth of 1.9% and labour force growth of 1.9%.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
 Applying these projections to Farrar's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment